aon/pr-tracker-bot/README.md

 ## Deploying

-If you're sold this far and want to try it on your own, this is self-hosted, so you'll need: a database and somewhere to host it, with a public and static url so that github can point to for sending PRs data.
+If you're sold so far and want to try it on your own, this is self-hosted, so you'll need: a database and somewhere to host it, with a public and static url so that github can point to for sending PRs data.

 Then you can just run it with: